LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationAssist/RecommendationSources/setting-up-bots.md

 ### Step 3: Deploy the bots
 If you've created Conversation Builder bots, then use Conversation Builder to deploy the bots.
 This is illustrated in the Conversation Builder [Deploy the Bot](tutorials-guides-getting-started-with-bot-building-deploy-the-bot.html) tutorial.
 When you add the agent connector for the bot, be sure to select to allow Messaging conversations.
 And after adding the agent connector, be sure to start it to enable the bot to handle traffic.

-To connect a Google DialogFlow or IBM Watson bot to LivePerson’s Conversational Cloud, follow the [Getting Started Guide](third-party-bots-getting-started.html) for third-party bots.
+To connect a Google Dialogflow or IBM Watson bot to LivePerson’s Conversational Cloud, follow the [Getting Started Guide](third-party-bots-getting-started.html) for third-party bots.
 Then follow the specific guide for the vendor you're using.
 Be sure to press the play button in the bot dashboard to enable the bot.

 ### Step 4: Configure the bots